How to Build a RESTful API with Node.js, Express, and MongoDB

 Photo by Tetiana SHYSHKINA on Unsplash

 REST is the acronym for REpresentational State Transfer.
-It is an architectural style that defines a set of rules to create Web Services.
-It was presented for the first time by Roy Fielding in 2000 in his dissertation.
+It is an architectural style that defines a set of rules for creating Web Services.
+Roy Fielding presented it for the first time in his dissertation in 2000.

 Prerequisites

-To follow this tutorial, you need to have these tools installed on your computer:
+To follow this tutorial, you must have these tools installed on your computer:

 Set up the project

-To start, we will use a boilerplate for the Node.js project we built on this tutorial.
-The main branch contains a simple Node.js application.
+We will use a boilerplate for the Node.js project we built in the tutorial below.
+The main Git branch contains a simple Node.js application.

-Check this tutorial to see how to connect Node.js with MongoDB.
+Read my complete tutorial on how to connect a Node.js application to MongoDB.

 git clone https://github.com/tericcabrel/node-ts-starter.git -b express-mongo node-rest-api